I am a Professor of Psychology, now working part-time.

 Fellow of the British Psychological Society and Chartered Psychologist.

 I was previously a Professor of Psychology at the Universities of Nottingham and then Stirling.
 In Stirling I additionally assumed a role as Deputy Principal for Research, and from 2002-8 I was Vice Principal and Head of the College of Humanities and Social Science at the University of Edinburgh.
 I continued to do some teaching and research in Psychology during this period.
 I was Head of School in Newcastle from 2008-2015.

 Honorary DSc from Goldsmiths, University of London (2002), from the University of St Andrews (2007), and the University of York (2010).
 Honorary Fellowship of University College Cardiff (2006) and of the Edinburgh College of Art (2008).

 I research all aspects of human face perception and person memory, including face recognition and recall by eye-witnesses and gaze and other aspects of social cognition.
 I am also interested in visual cognition more generally.

 I have played significant roles in research-related administration, having served on or chaired committees for the ESRC and MRC.
 I am currently a member of the EPSRC College of Experts.
 I have also played major roles in the RAE as chair of the psychology panel in 1996 and 2001 and of main panel K in 2008.
-I will chair the Social Sciences panel for the Hong Kong research assessment exercise in 2014.
+I chaired the Social Sciences panel for the Hong Kong research assessment exercise in 2014.

-I am an Honorary Fellow of the British Psychological Socity, a Fellow and currently a Vice-President of the British Academy, and a Fellow of the Royal Society of Edinburgh.
-I was awarded the OBE for services to psychology in 1997.
+I am an Honorary Fellow of the British Psychological Society, a Fellow and currently a Vice-President of the British Academy, and a Fellow of the Royal Society of Edinburgh.
+I was awarded the OBE for services to psychology in 1997 and DBE for services to Psychology and Higher Education in 2015.
 I received the Presidents' Award from the BPS in 1997.
 I was co-recipient of the BPS book award (with Andy Young, 2001), and the BPS Cognitive Psychology Award (with Mike Burton and Peter Hancock, 2000).
 I was President of the Experimental Psychology Society 2010-12.

 I have had awards totalling over £2 million principally from ESRC and EPSRC and with smaller grants from a variety of other funders.